Featured image of post Benchmarking .NET libraries for image resizing: which performs best?

 It is important to note that these benchmarks are not exhaustive, and the results may vary depending on the size and format of the images as well as the operations performed.
 It is recommended to test the libraries with real-world use cases before making a decision.

 SkiaSharp is not an image processing library but rather a rendering library, using native code from Skia, the graphics engine used by Google Chrome, Android, and MAUI.
-SkiaSharp benefits from hardware acceleration for rendering, which explains its performance.
+SkiaSharp benefits from hardware acceleration for rendering, which explains the low managed memory usage and overall good performance.

 ImageSharp, Magick.NET, and NetVips are image processing libraries that offer significantly more functionality and customization than SkiaSharp.
 They provide greater control over the final image quality, format, and metadata.
 For example, you can specify the interpolation method (e.g., Lanczos, Bicubic) when resizing images.